Mechanical Keyboards

 The Board

 First, you need a circuit board.
 I'm including the case, switch plate, and mounting system in this section as well because I've never customized those myself and most entry-level options will have all 3 parts.
 If you don't know how to solder, you want something called a hotswap keyboard.
 Look for one with 5 holes for each switch.
-The boards that I have are the RK ROYAL KLUDGE R75, the Epomaker TH80 (I think, this is the closest I could find), and the original GMMK (the latest version is linked).
+The board that I have are the RK ROYAL KLUDGE R75, the Epomaker TH80 (I think, this is the closest I could find), and the original GMMK (the latest version is linked).
 This is usually where the bulk of the cost lies: the latest GMMK costs $270 without any keycaps or switches.
 However, the entire R75 cost $60, so you can definitely start with a cheaper option.

 Direction